My Christmas Dinner, With Recipes

 I like this menu for two reasons: first, the tastes and textures are perfect together.
 Both are cooked with garlic and lamb's gamey flavor is complimented by the beans' muskiness.
 The other reason to partner these two foods is that the lamb is roasted in the oven while the beans simmer on top of the stove.
 Many of our holiday foods create appliance rivalries.
 Things wanting to be in the oven at the same time.
 Or else we run out of stovetop burners.
 But that won't be a problem here.

 Now how to cook it.
 I turned to my godmother in all things roasting, Barbara Kafka.
 Her book, Roasting: A Simple Art, is one of my three favorite cookbooks of all time.
 (The other two?
 Julia Child's Mastering the Art of French Cooking, Volume I, and Marcella Hazan's The Classic Italian Cookbook.)
-It's a favorite because every recipe I've ever made from it has worked and has taught me something.
+Barbara's is a favorite because every recipe I've ever made from it has worked and has taught me something.
 Plus the book is comprehensive and eclectic.
 I trust it.

 So with my small, bone-in leg of lamb, here is how I cooked it: